mwilliamson/kotlin-shed-b-compiler/README.md

 * Consider how to handle functions that have multiple non local return effects
   * Forbid?
   * Allow if different, non-overlapping types?
 How to distinguish them in type system and implementation?

+* Decide whether to allow Type[_] for non-shape types e.g. unions.
+  At the moment, allowed in the type system, but not implemented in the backends.